LattePandaTeam/Docs/docs/content/iota_edition/Operating_Systems_Windows.md

 # Operating Systems

-## Windows
+## Windows Recovery Image

 ![](../../assets/images/Windows_10_11_logo.webp)

+The following guide demonstrates how to use the Windows 11 recovery image file, which is the Windows 11 image pre-installed on the LattePanda Iota from the factory.
+This image comes with all hardware drivers and is ready to use, providing you with a fast and ultimate experience.

+This image does not update in real-time.
+Therefore, if you need to install the latest version of the Windows OS, you will need to download it yourself and install the drivers.

-The following guide demonstrates how to install Windows OS on your **LattePanda Iota**.
-By default, the operating system will be installed on the onboard eMMC storage.
+The Operating system will be installed on the eMMC by default.

 ??? tip "How to install the official system image to the SSD?"
     - Insert your SSD into LattePanda Iota via [M.2 M-Key Expansion Board(DFR1250)](https://www.dfrobot.com/product-2985.html), then remove all other storage.